lightapi/portal-config-loc/README.md

 ### light-scheduler

-Note: If you only work on the portal components, you don't need to start light-scheduler.

 You only need to start the light-scheduler if you want to use the light-controller.
-You can start three instances with the docker-compose in light-scheduler repository.
-If light-scheduler is not in your networknt workspace, check it out first.
+You can start three instances with the docker-compose in light-scheduler subfolder from portal-config-loc folder.

+Checkout the lightapi/portal-config-loc if it is not checked out yet.

 ```
-cd ~/networknt
-cd light-scheduler
+cd ~/lightapi/portal-config-loc/light-scheduler
 docker-compose up
 ```

 ### light-controller

-Note: If you only work on the portal components, you don't need to start light-controller.

 You only need to start the light-controller if you are about to start some real APIs that register to the controller.
 If light-controller is not in your networknt workspace, check it out first.

 ```
-cd ~/networknt
-cd light-controller
+cd ~/lightapi/portal-config-loc/light-controller
 docker-compose up
 ```